 The Lawrence-Douglas County Housing Authority's Vision is to transform lives through accessible, affordable housing opportunities for all Douglas County residents.
 Their Mission is to preserve and expand affordable housing, and provide opportunities for participants to thrive through services and partnerships.
 Primary to this is the sound management, maintenance, and preservation of its public housing inventory according to the highest standards of the housing industry while at the same time providing responsible and responsive assistance to those they serve.
 (LDCHA website, www.ldcha.org).
-In 2017 the LDCHA served 993 children, 464 seniors, 451 non-elderly disabled, 49 homeless veterans, 218 formerly homeless individuals, and 501 families.
-The LDCHA received HOME funds from the City of Lawrence, and with those funds they served 68 homeless households and 160 total individuals (68 adults, 92 children).
-They have assisted 685 homeless households since 1999, with a successful completion rate of 82%.
-The City and County also provided funding for a program through LDCHA which served families in the homeless shelter and helped them obtain housing in much the same structure as the TBRA program.
-That program served 13 homeless families with 53 individuals and 35 children.
+In 2017 the LDCHA served 1,448 total households (including 537 working households) which included 2,818 people.
+Those households contained 1,071 children, 481 seniors, 465 non-elderly disabled, and 45 homeless veteran households.
+The LDCHA received HOME funds from the City of Lawrence, and the City and County also provided funding for a program through LDCHA which served families in the homeless shelter and helped them obtain housing in much the same structure as the TBRA program.

-Additionally, LDCHA runs programs that assist youth exiting foster care programs (five youth assisted), families fleeing domestic violence (ten households), citizens exiting incarceration through the Re-Entry Program (five households) and VASH (45 veterans).
+Additionally, LDCHA runs programs that assist youth exiting foster care programs (five youth assisted), families fleeing domestic violence (ten households), and citizens exiting incarceration through the Re-Entry Program (five households).
 LDCHA also offers a Full Circle Youth Program, a vehicle repair program, and resident services.